mavishxll/mavishxll/README.md

-I'm a programmer with a passion for creating and learning things
+programmer with a passion for creating and learning things